Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Introduction

 Here we propose an approximation to the dynamics of modular networks where each module is replaced by a single effective node.
 We compute the Kuramoto order parameter and study the conditions for the phase transition from disordered to synchronized state to be well represented by the reduced system.
 We find that such an approximation can be very good for a range of internal and inter-module coupling strengths.
 Moreover, we find that, under these conditions, the results are largely independent of the network of connections between modules, that can be ignored and replaced by a single link between the nodes representing the modules.
 This approach can be viewed as an alternative to other techniques based on the renormalization group that may rely on hyperbolic spaces \cite{garcia2018multiscale}, Laplacian matrices \cite{villegas2023laplacian,loures2023laplacian,schmidt2024spectral} and machine learning \cite{zhang2025coarse}, which have been used to describe large networks in terms of fewer supernodes that retain the basic properties of the original system.
-Although our method only works well for networks with well defined modules, application to real networks lead to interesting, although not always accurate, approximations to the full dynamics.
-As examples we show numerical simulations for Zachary's Karate club social network (two modules) and the \textit{C. Elegans} gap junctions neural network (divided into three, five and ten modules).
+One of the advantages of our method is that it can be applied to finite networks.
+It requires, however, that the modules are well defined, in a way that will become clear in the next sections.
+We will show examples with synthetic networks and also numerical simulations for Zachary's Karate club social network (two modules) and the \textit{C. Elegans} gap junctions neural network (divided into three, five and ten modules).

-This paper is organized as follows: in section \ref{modular} we develop our coarse graining procedure for modular networks and in sections \ref{two} and \ref{three} we apply it to the simple cases of two and three modules respectively, using synthetic networks.
+This paper is organized as follows: in sections \ref{modular} and \ref{order parameter} we develop our coarse graining procedure for modular networks and in sections \ref{two} and \ref{three} we apply it to the simple cases of two and three modules respectively, using synthetic networks.
 In section \ref{real} we apply the coarse graining method to Zachary's Karate club and \textit{C. Elegans} gap junctions networks.
 Finally in section \ref{conclusions} we discuss our findings.